 Search & Effect

-Earlier this year, the City of Evanston’s Public Art Committee completed a call to artists for a new downtown public art project.
-Search & Effect, a multimedia project proposed for installation at the Sherman Plaza Garage by the artist team of Krivanek+Breaux, was selected from among five finalists and approved by the Public Art Committee and City Council.
-Funded through the City’s Percent for Art Program, the project will be installed in 2013 at the southwest corner of the garage, near the intersection of Davis and Benson streets.
+Search & Effect, a multimedia installation at the Sherman Plaza Garage by the artist team of Krivanek+Breaux, was selected from among five finalists and approved by the Public Art Committee and City Council in response to a call for artists in 2012.
+Funded through the City’s Percent for Art Program, the project was completed in the of 2014 at the southwest corner of the garage, near the intersection of Davis and Benson streets.

 Evanston Custer Avenue Bridge Project (The Blue Line)